George Bush Center for Intelligence: History

 The New Headquarters Building, designed by Smith, Hinchman and Grylls Associates, was completed in March 1991 after the ground was broken for construction on May 24, 1984.
 It is a complex that adjoins two six-story office towers and is fully connected via a tunnel to the OHB.

 On January 25, 1993, Mir Qazi, a Pakistani resident of the United States, killed two CIA employees and wounded three others on the road to the CIA headquarters, claiming that it was revenge for the U.S. government's policy in the Middle East, "particularly toward the Palestinian people".
 Qazi was sentenced to death for the shooting and executed in 2002.

-In May 2021, an armed man tried to drive into the center and was shot following a standoff that lasted several hours.
+On May 3, 2021, an armed 31-year-old man from Jasper, Indiana tried to drive into the center and was shot following a standoff that lasted several hours.
 He died the following day.